 After completing the analysis of the data, the researcher has drawn several conclusions and recommendations for future research.
 The study answered RQ1 by demonstrating that the physical ICT equipment installed in the academic library is of a high standard.
 However, the results regarding the internet connection speed and the availability of computers were not so positive.
 The library has fairly limited space; therefore installing more computers seems to be a difficult task in the current building.
-The internet connection could only be improved if the library installs a high-speed satellite connection, as Kuwait's current infrastructure cannot supply the higher speeds found in other countries.
+The internet connection, as Kuwait's current infrastructure cannot supply the higher speeds found in other countries.
 The study revealed that training in ICT was lacking in the academic library, and very few students had received ICT training in the library, thus answering RQ2.
 The final research question (RQ3) was answered in Tables IV and V, which demonstrated that students use internet resources as their primary method of collecting materials.
 Databases were the main source of non-internet resources used by students.